Jaiganesh-prakasam/angular-component-generator/README.md

 # ComponentGenerator

-Project is an example of responsive Single page application using angular

-Drag and drop to create angular component.
+Project is a responsive Single page application using angular which implements Drag and drop feature to create angular component.

-The application is under progress.

-Working features of the application are:
+Features of the application are:

 Responsive UI

-Drag and drop of input fieild, printing JSON code to the UI.
+Drag and drop of input field and button field to layput to create angular component

+Printing JSON code to the UI

+Downloading the component files after seeing preview

 ## Development server